 Required: Object storage or NFS file storage configuration

 Use-Case Specific: Cross-account and Kanister configuration

-For two non-federated clusters to share data, we need to create an
+For two clusters to share data, K10 needs access to an

 object storage bucket (e.g.,

-have write permissions to this bucket, and the destination cluster
+have write permissions to these locations, and the destination cluster

 needs to have read permissions.
 The appropriate credentials can be